laravel/vite-plugin/docs/vite.md

 <a name="environment-variables"></a>
 ## Environment Variables

-You may inject environment variables into your JavaScript by prefixing one of the environment variables in your `.env` file with `VITE_`:
+You may inject environment variables into your JavaScript by prefixing them with `VITE_` in your `.env` file:

 ```env
 VITE_SENTRY_DSN_PUBLIC=http://example.com